Credit card swiping through a credit card reader and getting declined.

 When it comes to accepting credit card payments, there are many factors that can contribute to a declined transaction.
 One of the most common reasons for transaction declines is an “Issuer Declined MCC” message.

-The MCC, or Merchant Category Code, is a four-digit code that classifies businesses into different categories based on the products or services they offer.
-Each MCC is assigned by payment card networks to enable card issuers the ability to identify the type of business a customer is transacting with.
+The Merchant Category Code (MCC) is a four-digit code that classifies businesses into different categories based on the products or services they offer.
+Payment card networks assign these codes, enabling card issuers the ability to identify the type of business a customer is transacting with.

 An “Issuer Declined MCC” message means that the card issuer has declined the transaction due to the MCC associated with the transaction.

-There are many reasons why a transaction can be declined due to the MCC classification, including bank errors, bank override, high-risk merchant categories, and others.
+There are many reasons for declined transactions due to MCC classification.
+These include bank errors, bank override, high-risk merchant categories, and more.

 Transactions are declined for many reasons, including those not related to the MCC.
 However, when it comes to MCC, there are some common reasons why an Issuer Declined MCC error message may occur.